 - 3830 Psycholinguistics

 - 2710 Statistics for the Behavioural Sciences I

 - 2780 Statistics and Research Design I

 - 3220 Advanced Research Methods in Social Psychology

 Bachelor of Science

 Students pursuing a Bachelor of Science degree with a major in Psychology will complete the Psychology course requirements as described above for the Bachelor of Arts degree.
-Students seeking a BSc will also be required to complete a minimum of eight semester courses (24 semester hours) of course work in the Faculty of Science.
+Students seeking a BSc will also be required to complete a minimum of seven semester courses (21 semester hours) of course work in the Faculty of Science.
 Credit in each of the following courses is required

 - Biology 1310 and 1320

 - Chemistry 1110 and 1120 OR Physics 1210 and 1220

 - Two courses which have laboratory components at the 2000-level or above in one of Biology, Chemistry, Physics, or Foods and Nutrition.
 Both courses must be in the same discipline area.